We help people through struggles such as anxiety, depression, trauma, grief, relationships, and more.

 Stress management, panic attacks, Obsessive Compulsive Disorder (OCD), phobias, social anxiety, health anxiety, mood, depressive episodes, dysthymia, bipolar disorder

-Health problems, work-life imbalance, emotional overstimulation
+Highly Sensitive Person (HSP), health problems, work-life imbalance, emotional overstimulation

 Low self-esteem, body image issues, self-acceptance issues, and others such as self-defeating behaviour or self-injurious behaviour

-Rebuilding trust, fractured relationships, infidelity, resentment, reconnection
+Rebuilding trust, communication issues, fractured relationships, divorce, infidelity, resentment, reconnection

 Any parent of a teenager knows that they have emotional ups and downs.
 It is perfectly normal for young adults to feel overwhelmed from time to time during this developmental phase in life.
 However, when you notice that your teen is having a difficult time at home or in school, we do recommend working with our Registered Clinical Counsellors.
 Common stressors include: